Laparoscopy Monopolar L Hook vs Bipolar L Hook – Power vs Precision in Electrosurgery

 Clinical advantages:

-• Surgical control
+• Surgical visualization

 Core Differences That Drive Clinical Choice